Restaurant worker claims Jason Aldean's crew left a meager tip, gets fired for it

 The country star is currently at the center of an alleged tipping incident that went down at a burrito hotspot in West Virginia sometime after a Sept.
 7 performance, TMZ reports.

 While out on the road for his nationwide “They Don’t Know” tour, Aldean and his crew reportedly ordered 60 burritos and a quesadilla last week from Black Sheep Burrito & Brews, with a total bill of around $500.
-Allegedly, the group left a slim tip that angered one Black Sheep employee so much, he decided to take to Twitter to denounce Aldean as cheap.
-Days later, the employee was fired.
+Afterward, however, they were accused of leaving a slim tip (if any at all) by a Black Sheep employee who took to Twitter to denounce Aldean personally.

 CELEBRITY LEAVES HUGE TIP FOR BOSTON COLLEGE STUDENT AT RESTAURANT